aldefouw/redcap_cypress/README.md

 And maybe you enjoy that challenge.

 Maybe you even find yourself enjoying time-intensive, tedious tasks in a hyper-consistent fashion.
-If you find yourself in that category - please, feel free to ignore this entire repository, and continue on with manual testing.
+If you find yourself in that camp - perhaps this repository isn't for you.

 But for the rest of us, *there is a better way*.